Fauna

 Little penguin (Eudyptula minor)

 Little penguins are the smallest of all New Zealand’s penguins and the only penguin to breed in the Marlborough Sounds; they are also the loudest of all penguins!
 Their upper parts are slate blue while their under parts are white.
 The sexes are not easily distinguished.
 Little penguins may be seen at sea on a calm day, usually in small loosely associated groups.
-Most breeding birds in the sounds are solitary.
+Most breeding birds in the Sounds are solitary.

 Penguins develop wing quills in the embryonic stage but lose them before hatching.
 Their modified stiff wing forms become ‘oars’ that are capable of propelling them at up to 16km/h underwater and their set-back webbed feet and dolphin-like body shape – so comical on land – form a marvellous diving machine.